gmac/sidekiq-heroku-autoscale/README.md

 # sidekiq-heroku-autoscale

-Running non-stop [Sidekiq](https://github.com/mperham/sidekiq) worker dynos on Heroku may rack up unnecessary costs for apps with modest background processing needs.
-This Sidekiq plugin allows Heroku dynos to be started, stopped, and scaled based on job workload.
+This [Sidekiq](https://github.com/mperham/sidekiq) plugin allows Heroku dynos to be started, stopped, and scaled based on job workload.
+Why?
+Because running non-stop Sidekiq dynos on Heroku may rack up unnecessary costs for apps with modest needs.

-This gem is a rewrite of the [autoscaler](https://github.com/JustinLove/autoscaler) project.
-While this tool borrows a significant foundation from autoscaler, it takes new approaches to configuration, polling, and downscaling.
+This is a self-acknowledged rewrite of the [autoscaler](https://github.com/JustinLove/autoscaler) project.
+While this tool borrows a significant foundation from autoscaler, it takes a new approach on many of the core operations surrounding scale transitions. persistence and durability.
 It also maintains a cache of data that supports a monitoring UI.

+## How it works

+First, nomenclature:

+- Process [Type] is the _definition_ of a process, ie: a line in your Procfile... "worker: sidekiq -T 25"
+- Dyno is an _instance_ of a process type.

+This plugin works by tapping into Sidekiq middleware and startup hooks.

+- Whenever a job is queued or a server is started, the appropraite process manager is called on to adjust its scale.
+Adjustments are throttled so that the Heroku API is only called once every 10 seconds (customizable).

+- When workload demands more dynos than are currently running, scale will be immedaitely adjusted to meet the need.

+- As workload diminishes, scale will slowly be adjusted downward one dyno at a time.
+When downscaling, the highest-numbered dyno (ex `worker.2` over `worker.1`) will be quieted and then removed from the pool.
+This slow backoff moderates wild fluctuations in queue size.

 ## Gem installation